Whether you’re installing a new air conditioner or wanting to maximize your current one, having it level is key.

 • Make your air conditioner sink even more.

-Leveling an air conditioner pad takes experience.
-It’s usually not a job you’ll want to try by yourself, since your air conditioner may need to be temporarily disconnected.
+Leveling an air conditioner pad takes expertise.
+It’s usually not a job you’ll want to try on your own, since your air conditioner may need to be temporarily disconnected.
 This requires the assistance of a certified HVAC tech.

 If you’re worried your air conditioner is sinking and creating problems, give Schraer Heating & Air Conditioning a call at 636-456-5041.
-We’ll inspect your air conditioner for any damage and then determine the best way to level it.
+We’ll inspect your air conditioner for any damage and then determine the best way to get it level again.